-As a result, we may collect following:
+We may collect the following:

 - Identity data: name;

-- Contact details: address, email, telephone number;
+- Contact details data: address, email address, telephone number;

 How do we collect personal information?

-Why do we use your personal data?
+For what purposes do we use your personal data?

-Why do we use special category data?
+On what basis do we use special category data?

-Why do we use information about criminal convictions?
+On what basis do we use information about criminal convictions?

 How do we handle your personal information?

-The OPCC is committed to making sure you can find out about your personal information.
-We want you to be able to access your data and have the right to challenge its accuracy.
+We have a commitment to ensuring that you can find out about your personal information, be given access to it and have the right to challenge its accuracy.

 Who do we share your personal information with?

-We may share your personal information with:
+We may share your personal information with the following parties:

-- The Home Secretary (Chief Constable only).
+- Home Secretary (Chief Constable only).

 - Independent interview panel members (as notified to you in advance).